Wyko/essential_deathworlders/content/books/good-training/3-instinct.md

 Adam sat up, mildly surprised.
 "Really?"

 "Mhmm.
 It clears my head.
-Helps me…I guess, just, y’know, it’s comforting."
+Helps me...
+I guess, just, y’know, it’s comforting."

 "I didn’t think you were the religious type."

 "Um," he fidgeted uncomfortably.
-"Always kinda was…Remember our talk?
+"Always kinda was...
+Remember our talk?
 ‘Bout me at thirteen?"

 "Yeah?"

 "I, uh, sorta knew I needed a strong hand from the beginning.
 There was this priest, Father Jacob.
-He was…he seemed to get me.
+He was... he seemed to get me.
 And I’ve always sorta just enjoyed the prayer.
 It’s calming."
 He grinned, "Mom an’ dad always said I was a good boy until the end of the week.
-Father Jacob joked it was the devil found me out again, heh."
+Father Jacob joked it was when the devil found me out again, heh."

 "That important, huh?"

 "Eh, it is to me.
-It’s kinda like, um…I don’t think God’s anything like he’s written, yeah?
+It’s kinda like, um...
+I don’t think God’s anything like he’s written, yeah?
 It’s all just, uh, us trying to understand."

-"…understand what?"
+"...understand what?"

 "Everything."

 Adam paused thoughtfully.
 "I can dig it."

 "Heh."
 Firth made to leave.
 "I’ll be back later to help clean up.
-And…thanks."
+And... thanks."

 Adam paused for a moment.

-"…maybe I should come?"
+"...maybe I should come?"

-"…I’d like that."
+"...I’d like that."

 Adam showered after Firth, dressed appropriately, and followed.